ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 ## Task 1

-Welcome to the imaginary day of digital forensic investigator.
-This task has highly fictional backstory which tries to give meaningful context to tasks.
-Notice that also any task or skill you will be using might or might not be useful in real life, because this lab does not equal to any official digital forensic training.
-Also, because this story is purely fictional, any possible connections to the real life events or people are coincidental.
+Welcome to the imaginary day of a digital forensic investigator.
+This task has a highly fictional backstory that tries to give meaningful context to tasks.
+Notice that also any task or skill you will be using might or might not be useful in real life, because this lab does not equal any official digital forensic training.
+Also, because this story is purely fictional, any possible connections to real-life events or people are coincidental.

-Story starts here.
+The story starts here.

-Mallory is notorious member of criminal underworld.
-He is known for illegal items trade, and he is rumored to have multiple shady contacts supplying him with high-quality "stuff", which have made him easy to gain foothold of black market.
+Mallory is a notorious member of the criminal underworld.
+He is known for illegal items trade, and he is rumored to have multiple shady contacts supplying him with high-quality "stuff", which has made him easy to gain a foothold in the black market.

-Mallory has also reputation of being faster talker than thinker.
+Mallory has also a reputation for being a faster talker than a thinker.

-Mallory have been successful in his criminal activities lately, giving large influx of money and letting him expand his network, which have made him one of the "big players" of criminal underworld.
+Mallory has been successful in his criminal activities lately, giving large influx of money and letting him expand his network, which has made him one of the "big players" of the criminal underworld.

 Unfortunately for him, also law enforcement at national level agencies have noticed his success.
-Mallory has reputation of being faster talker than thinker and because rumors spread fast, becoming known by law enforcement was only matter of time.
+Mallory has a reputation for being a faster talker than a thinker and because rumors spread fast, becoming known by law enforcement was only a matter of time.

-Big wheels start to turn, and large surveillance operation against Mallory and his minions was started started.
-After 3 months of fruitless efforts intel from trusted source appears: Mallorys gang is going to do drug deal next day.
+Big wheels start to turn, and a large surveillance operation against Mallory and his minions starts.
+After 3 months of fruitless efforts, intel from a trusted source appears: Mallory's gang is going to do a drug deal in next day.

-Intel turns out to be correct and leading investigator decides that this is correct moment to strike.
-This would not be major victory, because only couple of Mallorys men would be caught red-handed, but it still could result Mallorys conviction if enough evidence is found about his involvement.
-Situation is not optimal, but small success is better than fruitless waiting of 3 months.
+Intel turns out to be correct and the leading investigator decides that this is a correct moment to strike.
+This would not be a major victory, because only a couple of Mallory's men would be caught red-handed, but it still could result in Mallory's conviction if enough evidence is found about his involvement.
+The situation is not optimal, but small success is better than fruitless waiting of 3 months.

-Moment to strike has come: Special units of police crash into the place of meeting and find 2 of Mallorys crooks with huge stash of illegal weapons and drugs.
-Simultaneously multiple carefully coordinated house raids are performed to all known members of Mallorys gang, including Mallorys home himself.
+The moment to strike has come: Special units of police crash into the place of the meeting and find 2 of Mallory's crooks with a huge stash of illegal weapons and drugs.
+Simultaneously multiple carefully coordinated house raids are performed on all known members of Mallory's gang, including Mallory's home himself.

-Mallory is caught by surprise when police storms into his apartment and immediately arrests him.
+Mallory is caught by surprise when police storm into his apartment and immediately arrest him.

-Police officers start to search Mallorys apartment and technician begins to investigate Mallorys computer which is turned on and logged on.
-After discussing with leading investigator, technician decides to start with dumping volatile memory of computer to his external hard drive.
+Police officers start to search Mallory's apartment and the technician begins to investigate Mallory's computer which is turned on and logged on.
+After discussing with the leading investigator, the technician decides to start dumping the volatile memory of the computer into his external hard drive.
-Next to Mallorys computer is ordinary USB-memory stick.
-That stick is securely bagged to the evidence box for later inspection.
+Next to Mallory's computer is an ordinary USB memory stick.
+That stick is securely bagged into the evidence box for later inspection.

-But Mallory has some brutal surprise for digital forensic technician: Just as memory dump from volatile memory is secured to investigators external drive, Mallorys computer starts to smoke and soon catches on fire explosively.
-Technician grabs his drive containing memory dump and runs out of apartment because toxic smoke from melting components is starting to spread fastly.
+But Mallory has some brutal surprise for the digital forensic technician: Just as the memory dump from volatile memory is secured to the investigator's external drive, Mallory's computer starts to smoke and soon catches on fire explosively.
+The technician grabs his drive containing a memory dump and runs out of the apartment because toxic smoke from melting components is starting to spread quickly.
-Apartment is evacuated in hurry and human casualties are avoided, but Mallorys improvised dead-man-switch - timed incendiary bomb inside computer which he supposedly managed to trigger when he heard police breaking in - has rendered whole machine unsalvageable.
+The apartment is evacuated in a hurry and human casualties are avoided, but Mallory's improvised dead-man-switch - timed incendiary bomb inside the computer which he supposedly managed to trigger when he heard police breaking in - has rendered the whole machine unsalvageable.

-Investigators know that there was so much critical information gone with Mallorys computer, and any hope they have left lies in single memory dump of Mallorys machine and ordinary USB memory stick.
+Investigators know that there was so much critical information gone with Mallory's computer and any hope they have left lies in a single memory dump of Mallory's machine and an ordinary USB memory stick.

 ### Inspecting memory with Volatility 3